laravel/docs/precognition.md

 <a name="validation"></a>
 ## Validation

-Offering frontend validation to your users can drastically improve their experience, however it requires you to duplicate validation rules in a frontend validation library.
-There are also validation rules that cannot be performed by frontend validation libraries, such as checking if a value is unique in the database.

 With Laravel Precognition, you can create realtime validation experiences for your users without having to duplicate validation rules on the frontend.
 As an example, lets imagine we have an existing form that creates a user in our system.
 The route that powers this form is using a [Form Request](/docs/{version}/validation#form-request-validation) to house the validation rules:

 ```php